AdamSchaible/MSU_Denver/CS 1030 Computer Science Principles (Spring 2020)/Project 1/README.md

 **PROBLEMS THAT NEED ADDRESSING:** These programs allow for users to enter in incorrect inputs, which would result in an unhandled exception.
 Having the program be resistant to these types of errors was not part of the requirements for this project.

 **USER INSTRUCTIONS:**
-1) Install Python 3 if not allready installed then follow the installation instructions from the article ["Install Python 3"](https://installpython3.com/).
+1) Install Python 3 if not already installed then follow the installation instructions from the article ["Install Python 3"](https://installpython3.com/).

 2) First open your terminal or command line in the directory containing this README file.
 In either your terminal or command line run the python program of your preference by typing python3 followed by the full name of the python program that you wish to run, e.g. python3 hello.py followed by enter.
 If you need assistance running python programs then go to ["How to Run Your Python Scripts"](https://realpython.com/run-python-scripts/) .